-Another closely monitored indicator of equity market valuations is the price/earnings ratio (indicator 5.3), which indicates the relationship between a company's market value and its profitability (measured on the basis of its annual earnings).
-When the level of this ratio is high, it means that investors are willing to pay more for the income deriving from the ownership of the stock.
+Another closely monitored indicator of equity market valuations is the price/earnings ratio (indicator 5.2), which indicates the relationship between a company's market value and its profitability (measured on the basis of its annual earnings).
+When the level of this ratio is high, it means that investors are willing to pay more for the income deriving from the

+The CBOE VIX Index is calculated using Standard & Poor's 500 Index option bid/ask quotes, while the VSTOXX index is based on EURO STOXX 50 Index options. ownership of the stock.
 Extremely high values, may indicate market overvaluation, which raises the probability of a significant price correction.
 To allow for price/earnings differences across industries, the risk dashboard includes indicators calculated for distinct panels of EU banks, insurers and non-financial corporations.